-The value of relevance of Living Education (PSHE) is brought home when we reflect on the daily implications that relationships, health education and mental health, politics, human rights, democracy, online safety, and personal identity have on the world around us.
+The value of Living Education (PSHE) is brought home when we reflect on the daily implications that relationships, health education and mental health, politics, human rights, democracy, online safety, and personal identity have on the world around us.
 The subject is so broad and complex that it offers a wide range of opportunities for young people to develop and utilise transferable life skills such as reasoning, empathy, listening, evaluating risk, tolerance and an understanding of their own wellbeing.
 For this reason it is taught very much from the perspective of the pupil’s own experience, both in their locality, their nation and further afield into the wider global community.
 Teaching is enhanced by the use of a wide variety of teaching styles, designed to engage interest, broaden participation and model shared responsibility through an understanding of the communities in which we live.
-Film, music and ICT have been found to be highly effective tools, both for explaining complex issues and to allow pupils to develop the empathy which is so vital in Living Education through the analysis of case studies and scenarios.
-British Values are reflected through study of the democracy and diversity which makes both Chorley and the UK such multi-cultural and rich communities.
+Films, case studies and debates have been found to be highly effective tools, both for explaining complex issues and to allow pupils to develop the empathy which is so vital in developing tolerance and understanding.
+British Values are taught and reflected upon through study of the democracy and diversity which makes both Chorley and the UK such multi-cultural and rich communities.
 As well as the acquisition of factual knowledge, pupils develop the critical awareness to evaluate and understand the legal, political, religious, social and economic systems that influence all our lives.

-- Units of study covering the three core themes of ‘Health and Wellbeing’, ‘Relationships’ and ‘Living in the Wider World’ are taught to all pupils in Years 7-11 through the Living Education programme.
-Living Education lessons are timetabled during tutorial periods which last 25 minutes, twice a week, reflecting our belief that a pupil’s tutor is the member of staff best placed to cover this important work with their group.
+- Units of study covering the three core themes of ‘Health and Wellbeing’, ‘Relationships’ and ‘Living in the Wider World’ are taught to all pupils in Years 7-11 during tutorial periods which last 25 minutes, twice a week, reflecting our belief that a pupil’s tutor is the member of staff best placed to cover this important work with pupils who know them best.

-- Elements of the curriculum are also taught through the collapsed timetable events (Enrichment Days).
+- Elements of the curriculum are also taught through Enrichment Days.

-- There are also planned opportunities for pupils to contribute to school and community life through our School Council, Charities committee, Worship and extra-curricular activities, such as the national Make Your Mark consultation and one-off events such as election debates and hustings.
+- There are also planned opportunities for pupils to contribute to develop their role as Citizens through our School Council, Charities committee and Worship Committee as well as extra-curricular activities, such as the national Make Your Mark consultation and one-off events such as election debates and hustings.
 Each tutorial votes for their School Council Representative at least annually.

 Whilst formal assessment is not appropriate for PSHE, the material used in Living Education lessons is very interactive and pupils’ understanding and progress are monitored by staff through the use of AFL strategies.
 Tutors act as faciliators and pupils are given many opportunities to work in small and larger groups as well as give presentations and take part in debates.

-Pupils receive feedback on Citizenship tasks through the subject-based units and many units in Living Education contain a baseline activity (for example a questionnaire or mindmap) which is then revisited at the end of the sequence of lessons so that pupils can assess their own progress.
-This is then monitored by tutors and the Curriculum Leader.
+Many units in Living Education contain a baseline activity (for example a questionnaire or mindmap) which is then revisited at the end of the sequence of lessons so that pupils can assess their own progress.
+Samples are then monitored by tutors and the Curriculum Leader.
 Self-reflection activities such as ‘write and draw’, ‘agony aunt’, ‘explain to an alien’ and likert scales help to monitor progress and develop autonomy.

 Living Education Schemes